Malin Akerman: Breakthrough with Watchmen (2009–2011)

 Akerman appeared in the 2009 romantic comedy film The Proposal, starring Sandra Bullock and Ryan Reynolds in the lead roles.
 Akerman played a supporting role as Gertrude, the ex-girlfriend of Reynolds' character.
 Although the film received mixed reviews, it went on to gross US$317 million worldwide.
 Also in 2009, Akerman starred in the comedy film Couples Retreat, opposite Jon Favreau and Vince Vaughn.
 The film follows four couples as they travel to a tropical island resort for couples therapy.
-Akerman played Ronnie, the wife of Vaughn's character.
-She enjoyed playing a mother for the first time and tried to make her character as truthful as possible.
 The film premiered in theatres in October 2009 and grossed US$34 million in its opening weekend in the United States, entering number one at the box office, and totalled US$171 million worldwide.
 Reception for the film was mainly negative, although Akerman's performance was met with more positive reactions.

 In 2010, Akerman co-starred as Annie in the Josh Radnor-directed comedy-drama film Happythankyoumoreplease As her character has alopecia, Akerman shaved off her eyebrows and wore a bald cap to cover her hair.
 She was originally offered a different part, but felt that she wanted to play Annie as it was different from her previous roles.
 The film premiered at the Sundance Film Festival in January 2010 and received an audience award for Favorite U.S. Drama.
 Reviews from critics were polarized, but Akerman received praise.
 Later in 2010, she guest starred on the How I Met Your Mother episode "The Wedding Bride", and joined the cast of the Adult Swim comedy series Childrens Hospital.
 Playing the part of the promiscuous Dr. Valerie Flame, Akerman joined during the series' second season along with Henry Winkler.
 The series was originally a web series and Akerman accepted the role after viewing several webisodes.
 "It was totally up my alley, my kind of humor", she said of the series.
 The same year, she played a supporting role in the romantic comedy film The Romantics with Katie Holmes, Josh Duhamel and Anna Paquin.
 The film premiered in September 2010 on limited release to generally negative reviews.